Book a Call

 It turned out that my birth certificate was printed in ALL CAPITALS, and my mom let me choose whether my “A” would be big or small.

 I chose to keep the capital “A” as I’d practiced, but that was the last of my Defiant days.
-From then on I operated by De-Fault (i.e. if something went wrong it was DeAnne’s fault!).
+From then on, I operated on De-Fault (i.e., if something went wrong, it was DeAnne’s fault!).

 So how did I deal with this?
-I learned to be good at the game of school, taking all the hard courses, meeting the challenges, running for offices, and graduating at the top of my class.
-I worked really hard to fit in.
+I learned to excel at the game of school, taking the hardest courses, meeting the challenges, running for office, and graduating at the top of my class.
+I worked really hard to fit in, but it was a struggle that many of us can relate to.

-I could do anything at that point, but I decided to do what most girls did at that time, I took my math prowess and got a teaching certificate.
-(I didn’t like white shoes so I couldn’t be a nurse!)
+I could have done anything at that point, but I decided to do what most small-town girls did at the time: I used my math prowess to get a teaching certificate.
+The other most prevalent career was nursing, but I didn’t like hospitals in general, and white shoes were a no-go.

 I went home day after day, often falling asleep at 4:30.
 And I struggled to be excited about the lessons I was teaching.